philippks/osmnames-sphinxsearch/README.md

     klokantech/osmnames-sphinxsearch
 ```

-This file will be indexed on the first run, or if index files are missing.
+This file will be indexed on the first run or if index files are missing.

 You can specify path for index folder as well:

 ```